-I have decided partially release documents identified as being within the scope of your access application.
-In making this decision I have had regard to the views provided to me by relevant third parties.
-The primary reason for non-disclosure of this information is due to the impact that release may have on individuals right to personal privacy and or their business affairs and trade secrets.

-I have decided to remove personal mobile phone numbers, signatures, email addresses, home addresses and resumes for individuals which are not publicly available.
-I have also chosen to remove the names of individuals not identified in the scope of your request who worked for or with Patrick Hollingworth, ThinkGarden and Redrouge Nominees Pty Ltd as I am satisfied that release of this information may subject these individuals to undue scrutiny or public attention.
+I have decided partially release documents identified as being within the scope of your access application and that do not require third party consultation.
+The primary reason for non-disclosure of this information is due to the impact that release may have on individuals right to personal privacy.
+Subsequently I have removed personal mobile phone numbers, signature, and email addresses for individuals which are not publicly available.
+I have also chosen to remove the names of individuals not identified in the scope of your request who worked for or with Patrick Hollingworth, ThinkGarden and RedRouge Nominees Pty Ltd.